Do not index

 2. Reality is not symbols; it is not words and thoughts; it is not reflections and fantasies.
 If you want to know what reality is, see for yourself.

-3. Real concentration is a maximum of consciousness and the minimum of ego-feeling.
+3. Real concentration is the maximum of consciousness and the minimum of ego feeling.

 This book will surely enlighten your thinking process and tell you how reality should work.
 Written in witty and straightforward language, this one is a must-read.